WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	````
 1. Run the solution by pressing **F5**.

-1. If you previously upload a photo, you will be able to see them listed; otherwise upload a new photo by clicking the **Create** link.
+1. If you previously uploaded a photo, you will be able to see it listed; otherwise upload a new photo by clicking the **Create** link.
 The listed photos are public and can be seen by all application users, even if they are not authenticated.

 	![Listing all the public photos](Images/listing-public-photos.png?raw=true "Listing all the public photos")